Compare base fares from $1.90 • Per-mile rates from $1.43 • Updated 2026

 Surge multipliers are estimates based on typical demand patterns.
 Actual surge pricing varies in real time.
 Morning rush: 7–9 AM, Evening rush: 4–7 PM, Late night: 11 PM–4 AM.

 Lyft is currently cheaper for base fares in Boston.
 Lyft Standard has a base fare of $1.90 compared to UberX's $2.00 — a difference of $0.10 per ride before distance and time charges.
 However, per-mile rates tell a more complete story: UberX charges $1.48/mile while Lyft charges $1.43/mile.
 This means Lyft is cheaper for longer rides in Boston.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+That said, surge can flip the answer at any moment, so it pays to check both apps right before you book.

 The Uber price per mile in Boston is $1.48/mile for UberX, with a base fare of $2.00 and a per-minute charge of $0.30/min.
 Lyft's per-mile rate in Boston is $1.43/mile with a base fare of $1.90.

 Lyft charges less per mile in Boston — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Because surge hits the two apps differently minute to minute, comparing both right before booking is the only reliable way to get the lower fare.
 For a full national comparison, see our Uber price per mile guide.

 Between 10 AM and noon on weekdays, after the brutal Boston commute and before the lunch rush.